tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-force"></a>In.force: Enforcement

 Rules with no enforcement are unmanageable for large code bases.
-Enforcement of all rules is possible only for a small weak set of rules or for a specific user community.
+Enforcement of all rules is possible only for a small set of rules or for a specific user community.

 * But we want lots of rules, and we want rules that everybody can use.
 * But different people have different needs.